-To meet this requirement, an implementation must provide a mechanism for matching against an arbitrary default grapheme cluster, a literal cluster, and matching default grapheme cluster boundaries.
+To meet this requirement, an implementation shall provide a mechanism for matching against an arbitrary default grapheme cluster, a literal cluster, and matching default grapheme cluster boundaries.

-For example, an implementation could interpret "X" as matching any default grapheme cluster, while interpreting "." as matching any single code point.
-It could interpret "h" as a zero-width match against any grapheme cluster boundary, and "H" as the negation of that.
+For example, an implementation could interpret "\X" as matching any default grapheme cluster, while interpreting "." as matching any single code point.
+It could interpret "\h" as a zero-width match against any grapheme cluster boundary, and "\H" as the negation of that.

-Regular expression engines should also provide some mechanism for easily matching against literal clusters, since they are more likely to match user expectations for many languages.
-One mechanism for doing that is to have explicit syntax for literal clusters, as in the following.
-This syntax can also be used for tailored grapheme clusters (Tailored Grapheme Clusters).
+Regular expression engines should also provide some mechanism for easily matching against literal clusters, because they are more likely to match user expectations for many languages.
+One mechanism for doing that is to have explicit syntax for literal clusters, as in the following syntax:

+'''

-ITEM := "" CODE POINT + "}" - -
+ITEM := "\q{" CODE_POINT + "}"

+'''